hydraulic-institute/edb/source/06_section-VI/01_sys_curves.md

 ### Frictional Head (Major Losses)

-The **head loss due to friction** (defined in the <a href="/fluid-flow-III/general.html" target="_blank">fluid flow section</a>) will vary based on flow rate (velocity) and can be calculated for the system components, such as piping, valves, elbows and bends, and end-use equipment, etc. These losses typically vary proportional to the square of the velocity.
+The **head loss due to friction** will vary based on flow rate (velocity) and can be calculated for the system components, such as piping, valves, elbows and bends, and end-use equipment, etc. These losses typically vary proportional to the square of the velocity.

 Frictional head losses in pipes can be calculated using the Darcy-Weisbach equation shown below.
+(For definitions of parameters, see the <a href="/fluid-flow-III/general.html" target="_blank">fluid flow section</a>.)

 =+=
 $$ \Delta h_{LOSS} = \Delta h_f = { {fL \over D} * {v^2  \over 2g}} $$
 =+=

-Where:

-- *f* is the friction factor
-- L is pipe length
-- D is pipe diameter
-- *v* is fluid velocity
-- g is gravitational acceleration

 The **Darcy-Weisbach friction factor**, *f*, can be determined using the Colebrook-White equation as shown.